-We obtain further insights into the stability of the AFM ground state and on the effects of high pressure quenching by investigating the low-temperature behavior of the specific heat of both, as-prepared and quenched samples.
-Within a conventional Debye model, at sufficiently low temperatures, one would expect a linear $C_P/T$ vs. $T^2$ dependence, i.e. $C_P/T = \gamma + \beta T^2$, where $\beta = 12 \pi^4 R / 5 \theta^{3}_{D}$, $\theta_D$ is the Debye temperature and the Sommerfeld coefficient, $\gamma$, is expected to vanish because \BCS is an insulator.
-Consistent with this expectation, the experimental curves of Figure \ref{fig:Schottky} exhibit a nicely linear dependence extrapolating to the origin in both samples.
-Also, the two curves are almost identical within the experimental uncertainty, which corroborates the previous observation that the structural properties are very similar besides a reduced orthorhombic distortion in the HP sample.
-Notable is an upturn in both samples below $T \sim 6$ K, which unveils an additional entropy contribution.
-The onset temperatures of the upturn is comparable in the two samples, while the size of the upturn is larger in the HP sample.
+The above structural differences are concomitant to remarkably different physical properties.
+In Figure \ref{fig:TvsorthochiHC}, we note a sizable $\sim$30 K reduction of $T_N$ accompanied by a dramatic broadening of the $C_P$ peak and of the $\chi$ cusp-like anomaly.
+The broadenings are so large that one may question whether the long-range AFM order is still present in the HP sample.
+We obtain further insights into the stability of the AFM phase and on the effects of the HP quenching by investigating the low-temperature behavior of the specific heat of both pristine and quenched samples.
+Within a conventional Debye model, at sufficiently low temperatures, one expects a linear $C_P/T$ vs. $T^2$ dependence, $C_P/T = \gamma + \beta T^2$, where $\beta = 12 \pi^4 R / 5 \theta^{3}_{D}$, $R$ is the gas constant, $\theta_D$ is the Debye temperature and the Sommerfeld coefficient, $\gamma$, is expected to vanish because \BCS\ is an insulator.
+Consistent with this expectation, both experimental curves of Figure \ref{fig:Schottky} exhibit a marked linear dependence that extrapolates to the origin.
+Above $T \sim 6$ K, the two curves are identical within the experimental uncertainty, which corroborates the previous observation that the structural (and hence dynamical) properties are very similar.
+At lower temperatures, one notes an upturn in both samples, the signature of an additional entropy contribution.
+While the onset temperatures of the upturn are comparable in the two samples, the upturn is more pronounced in the HP sample.

-Following previous reports on a variety of systems displaying competing ground states, such as spin glasses \cite{hei87}, magnetic clusters \cite{ana12} and frustrated magnetic compounds \cite{raj92}, we attribute this anomaly to a Schottky term that appears in the presence of two or more nearly-degenerate ground states within an energy range $\Delta$ of the order of the thermal energy.
+Following previous reports on a variety of systems displaying competing ground states, such as spin glasses \cite{hei87}, magnetic clusters \cite{ana12} and frustrated magnetic compounds \cite{raj92}, we attribute this anomaly to a Schottky term that appears in the presence of two or more nearly-degenerate states within an energy range of the order of the thermal energy.
 In order to verify this possibility, we consider a minimal two-state model described by the expression: